mmgxa/E2_P/README.md

-# EMLO Capstone
+# End-to-End MLOps Pipeline using SageMaker Pipelines

-The goal of the capstone is to run an end-to-end pipeline using SageMaker along with
+The goal of the project is to run an end-to-end pipeline using SageMaker along with
 - hyper-parameter tuning
 - model evaluation
 - model explanation